joshferrell/student-portfolio/content/talk/actions-of-developed-nations.md

 +++
-title = "The Actions of Developed Nations" date = 2015-10-09  # Schedule page publish date. draft = false
+title = "The Actions of Developed Nations' and International Institutions' Policies on Food Security and Poverty in Developing Nations" date = 2015-10-09  # Schedule page publish date. draft = false

+authors = ["Alana Stein"]

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.